lionlai1989/machine-learning/README.md

 # Machine Learning Specialization

-Due to historical reasons, this repository contains materials from two courses: 'Machine Learning' offered by Stanford University and the [https://www.deeplearning.ai/courses/machine-learning-specialization/]('Machine Learning Specialization') offered by DeepLearning.AI.
+Due to historical reasons, this repository contains materials from two courses: 'Machine Learning' offered by Stanford University and the ['Machine Learning Specialization'](https://www.deeplearning.ai/courses/machine-learning-specialization/) offered by DeepLearning.AI.
 While the original link to the 'Machine Learning' course offered by Stanford in 2016 is no longer available, all relevant materials have been preserved within this repository.

 ## Description